vectronic/homebridge-nut/README.md

 * `low_batt_threshold` is the battery level percentage at which to set the Low Battery Status to true.
 Default is `40`.
 * `poll_interval` is the UPS polling interval in seconds.
 Default is `60`.
 * `connect_interval` is the NUT client connection attempt interval in seconds.
 Default is `5`.
+* `command_interval` is the NUT client delay interval between success requests in seconds.
+Default is `1`.

 # Help etc.